Skip to content

 Backpack or duffel bag for camping gear.

-· Jogging suit or other sleeping clothes (some boys find sleeping in a hooded sweatshirt adds
+· Jogging suit or other sleeping clothes (some boys find sleeping in a hooded sweatshirt adds warmth).

 · change of shoes